-With the application of IFRS 16 ("Leases") and the resulting recognition of lease payment obligations as lease liabilities, these payments are now reported under IFRS as repayment of liabilities and thus as cash flows from financing activities.
-Under German statutory accounting (HGB), these lease payments were included in cash flows from operating activities.
+With the application of IFRS 16 ("Leases") and the resulting recognition of lease payment obligations as lease liabilities, these payments are under IFRS reported as repayment of liabilities and thus as cash flows from financing activities.
+Under HGB (as defined above), these lease payments were included in cash flows from operating activities.
 For the period from January 1, 2021 to December 31, 2021, lease payments in the amount of € 1,012K are thus reported differently in the respective cash flow statements.
 No other significant changes have been made to the cash flow statement.